scale-tone/scale-tone.github.io/_posts/2021-11-26-introducing-keeshepherd.md

 All of this is only the beginning, of course.
 Many other new features are to be added in the next version(s), for example:
-* More secret sources, like Azure Service Bus, Azure Event Hubs, Azure SQL etc. etc.
+* More secret sources.
-* Prevent accidentally committing unstashed secret values (probably, by temporarily adding their file names to .gitignore).
-* Automatically resolve secrets by names, even in a different file on a different machine.
 * Easily rotate (modify) secret values from 'SECRETS' view.
+* More ways to visualize the list of secrets.
 * ... [put your suggestions here](https://github.com/scale-tone/kee-shepherd/issues) ...

 Other incarnations of KeeShepherd, e.g. CLI version and/or plugins for other IDEs are also very much on the radar.